5 Tips for Hiking with Your Dog This Fall

 Pack Plenty of Pet Supplies For Your Hiking Trips

 While preparing for your trip might not be your top priority, it is always best to have more than less when it comes to your dog’s hiking equipment.

 The following is a list of gear you should bring on your trip:

 - Beverages and food dishes that are portable

 - Insect repellent for kids

 A memorable bonding activity for the two of you can be hiking with your dog.
-If you know how to keep your dog safe and under control, he can make the perfect hiking companion.
-Take him with you and watch him make others happy while getting you nearer more than ever to nature.
+If you know how to keep your dog safe and under control, they can make the perfect hiking companion.

 Hiking is a truly satisfying experience that creates enduring memories and a special bond.
 Have fun hiking friends and happy trails to you!